 From the Capitol to the Courtroom, APIA members are involved in raising the standards of our profession through legislation and professional development.

 The APIA Board of Directors is composed of 12 members.
 The Executive Committee is comprised of six elected officers, and they are responsible for the day to day operations of the A.P.I.A..
 The District Vice Presidents fill three positions on the Board.
-They are appointed by the President.
+They are elected by each district.
 Three Trustee positions are filled by former presidents or appointees.

 1st Vice President